The DAO: Operation

-It did not have a physical address or people in formal management roles.
-The original theory underlying the DAO was that by removing delegated power from directors and placing it directly in the hands of owners, the DAO removed the ability of directors and fund managers to misdirect and waste investor funds.
+with no physical address or officials with formal authority.
+The theory underlying the DAO was that keeping operational power directly in the hands of owners, not delegated to managers, would ensure that invested funds would be used in the owners' best interests, thus solving the principal–agent problem.

-As a blockchain-enabled organization, The DAO claimed to be completely transparent: everything was done by the code, which anyone could see and audit.
-However, the complexity of the code base and the rapid deployment of the DAO meant that the intended behavior of the organization and its actual behavior differed in serious ways that weren't apparent until after the attack occurred.
+As an on-chain organization, The DAO claimed to be completely transparent, since everything was done by the code which anyone could see and audit.
+However, the complexity of the code base and the rapid deployment of the DAO meant that neither the coders, the auditors, nor the owners could ensure the intended behavior of the organization, with the eventual attacker finding an unexpected loophole.

 The DAO was intended to operate as "a hub that disperses funds (currently in Ether, the Ethereum value token) to projects".
-Investors received voting rights by means of a digital share token; they vote on proposals that are submitted by "contractors" and a group of volunteers called "curators" check the identity of people submitting proposals and make sure the projects are legal before "whitelisting" them.
-The profits from the investments will then flow back to its stakeholders.
+Investors receive voting rights by means of a digital share token; they vote on proposals submitted by contractors, and a group of curator volunteer make sure the projects are legal and the contractors properly identified before whitelisting them.
+The profits from an investment will flow back to their stakeholders as specified in an on-chain smart contract.

 The DAO did not hold the money of investors; instead, the investors owned DAO tokens that gave them rights to vote on potential projects.
 Anyone could pull out their funds by the time they first voted.

 The DAO's reliance on Ether allowed people to send their money to it from anywhere in the world without providing any identifying information.

-In order to provide an interface with real-world legal structures, the founders of The DAO established a Swiss-based company, DAO.
-Link, registered as a Société à responsabilité limitée (SARL) in Switzerland, apparently co-founded by Slock.it and Neuchatel-based digital currency exchange Bity SA.
-According to Jentzsch, DAO.
-Link was in Switzerland because Swiss law allowed it to "take money from an unknown source as long as you know where it's going."
+In order to provide an interface with real-world legal structures, the founders of The DAO established a Swiss-based company, "DAO.Link", registered in Switzerland as a limited liability corporation (Société à responsabilité limitée, SARL), apparently co-founded by Slock.it and Neuchâtel-based digital currency exchange Bity SA.
+According to Jentzsch, DAO.Link was incorporated in Switzerland because local law allowed it to "take money from an unknown source as long as you know where it's going."